mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.6.5 - 2018-04-10 =
+* Premium: subscriber export tool now supports dynamic segments;
+* Improved: sending was optimized for large newsletters and slow hosts.
+Thanks, Alison;
+* Fixed: help icon functionality was restored for all users.

 = 3.6.4 - 2018-04-03 =
 * Fixed: editing sent emails will not remove them from email archive.
 Thanks David!